 We are introducing an exciting new approach to Home Learning (homework) at Manchester Health Academy.
-Staff have been working very hard to produce detailed Knowledge Organisers for Half Term 2 for Years 7, 8 and 9.
+Staff have produced detailed Knowledge Organisers for Years 7, 8 and 9.
 The Knowledge Organiser holds all the key information that students need to learn for a topic for that half term in each subject area.

-All students in Years 7, 8 and 9 will receive a set of Knowledge Organisers at the start of Half Term 2.
-Please see below a copy of each set, which can be downloaded and printed at home:
+All students in Years 7, 8 and 9 received a set of Knowledge Organisers at the start of Half Terms 2, 3 and 4, click the Year below to see them:

 The aims of our new Home Learning model include: